 Hot tip- one of our clients, Lucidica, has been able to make these necessary updates remotely for our whole Meeko team!
 If you are looking for a quick and simple way to check your current security measures, visit their website here.

-Whether working remotely is a short-term option or long-term strategy for your team, continuing to stay focused, connected, and secure is essential to adapt in a constantly changing world.
+Whether working remotely is a short-term option or a long-term strategy for your team, continuing to stay focused, connected, and secure is essential to adapt in a constantly changing world.

 To learn more about Meeko and how we empower businesses to scale without sacrificing talent for low costs, email our team at email@example.com.